yestyle/extract-ikconfig-rs/README.md

 # Install

-The following command will install `ikconfig` executable in `~/.cargo/bin` directory:
+This crate has been published onto [crates.io](https://crates.io/crates/ikconfig), so you can use the following command to install `ikconfig` executable in `~/.cargo/bin` directory:

 ```
-cargo install --path .
+cargo install ikconfig
 ```

 # Usage